📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 5. New Farm Riverwalk.
 (Southern Entrance.)

 One of the less populated spots to watch the Riverfire fireworks exploding off the breathtaking Story Bridge is from the New Farm Riverwalk.
-Although the iconic pathway, which juts out into the Brisbane River, allowing you to peacefully walk over the water away from the hustle and bustle of city life is closed for the show, the southern entrance offers gorgeous distance views of the striking urban landmark with an angle similar to the southern half of the City Reach Boardwalk.
+Although it’s the most iconic of the city’s famous Riverwalks, as it juts out into the Brisbane River, allowing you to peacefully walk over the water away from the hustle and bustle of city life is closed for the show, the southern entrance offers gorgeous distance views of the striking urban landmark with an angle similar to the southern half of the City Reach Boardwalk.
 Only this time are skyscrapers are behind and to the left, creating a wider frame of interest for the fireworks as they erupt into the sky from the bridge and water.

-One of the caveats of this place is that if you come late and there’s slim pickings, you may not be able to get a spot that has views without the footpaths overhead lights if that’s not what you want.
-And even if you can, there may be a problem with light flares affecting the photos in ways you don’t want them to.
+One of the caveats of this place is that if you arrive late and it’s slim pickings, you may not be able to get a spot with the footpaths’ overhead lights out of your photography field of vision.
+And even if you do, there may be a problem with light flares affecting the photos in ways you don’t want them to.

-Also, as it’s reasonably far away, and the sound of the fireworks going off is pretty muted, there’s not as much atmosphere.
+Also, as it’s reasonably far away, and the sound of the fireworks going off is pretty muted, there’s not much event atmosphere.
 It feels like you’re on the outside looking in.
-This is great if you are more noise-sensitive than the average person.
-But for those who enjoy feeling the buzz and the sense of excitement that comes with anticipation, this is one of those places that might leave you feeling underwhelmed and out of sorts.
+However, this makes it one of the better places to go if you are more noise-sensitive than the average person, but for those who enjoy feeling the buzz and the sense of excitement that comes with anticipation, it might leave you feeling underwhelmed and out of sorts.

 The end of the Riverwalk offers a great alternative perspective.